lovewithtruth/lovewithtruth.github.io/gospel.md

 #### God is righteous; so are His rules.
 They are true, and endure forever.
 Psalm 119:137
-Righteous are you, O Lord,
+Righteous are you, O LORD,
     and right are your rules.

 Psalm 119:160